MaibornWolff/codecharta/CONTRIBUTING.md

 -   Link to the image can be copied from an image uploaded to the Pull Request
 -   If there are no Pull Requests associated to your change, link an issue.
+-   The image should always have a width and/or a height attribute.
+    -   Example: width=”350px”
+-   Please leave an empty line before and after the image tag so that prettier doesn't interfere with the formatting.